 The whole number of troops upon the Rio Grande, and en route for the Gulf, including the new volunteer regiments, was not far from 20,000.
 General Scott required 12,000 of these for the expedition against Vera Cruz.
 Besides the volunteers embarked from the United States for the island of Lobos, the appointed place of rendezvous, nearly all the regular troops under Generals Twiggs and Worth, and the greater part of the volunteer division of General Patterson, were ordered to the same point.
-It was with great reluctance that General Taylor parted with the veteran troops whom he had so long commanded;\ but the enterprise which General Scott was about to attempt, was of primary importance.
+It was with great reluctance that General Taylor parted with the veteran troops whom he had so long commanded ; but the enterprise which General Scott was about to attempt, was of primary importance.
 It was necessary that Vera Cruz and the castle of San Juan de Ulua should be reduced, if at all, before the return of the sickly season; and if that could only be done by an assault, the regular regiments would be especially needed.
 Moreover, it was to be apprehended that Santa Anna might move his army from San Luis Potosi, in the direction of Vera Cruz, after receiving the information contained in the dispatches borne by Lieutenant Ritchie.
-Had be done this, the column under General Scott would probably have been decimated ere they could have effected a landing on the Mexican shore.
+Had he done this, the column under General Scott would probably have been decimated ere they could have effected a landing on the Mexican shore.
 Undoubtedly it would have been a wiser policy to have called out a larger number of volunteers in the summer or fall of 1846; but the error was one very likely to be committed in a country like ours.
-It was too late to correct it when General Scott arrived upon the Rio Grande; he had no dragon's teeth, from which armed soldiers might be raised at his bidding; and a delay, even of a few weeks, could not be permitted.
-About six hundred regulars, including two squadrons of dragoons, and four of the finest artillery companies in the army, with the best disciplined regiments of volunteers, which had been drilled by General Wool, or under the eye of General Taylor himself, were left upon the line of the Sierra Madre.\ In view of the loss of life which afterwards occurred, it may be regretted that the army under General Taylor was necessarily so much reduced; but he knew of what materials it was composed, and did not rashly expose himself to peril.
-His force was small, but it proved sufficient; and had it not been for the defection of one of his regiments, the repulse at Buena Vista would have been the complete rout of the Mexican army.
+It was too late to correct it when General Scott arrived upon the Rio Grande; he had no dragon's teeth, from which armed soldiers might be raised at his bidding; and a

-\ House of Rep. Exec.
+^{} House of Rep. Exec.
 Doc.
 119, (pp. 84, 89, 108) 2nd Session, 29th Congress.